Skip to main content

 To make life easier on you, we also offer Abney Hall as your go-to spot for rehearsal dinners.
 Why book an expensive restaurant or travel to another location when unmatched beauty and convenience are right at your fingertips?
 Abney Hall is just the place for that very important dinner the night before your big day.
 We are also happy to host your bridal shower at Abney Hall.
 Our venue makes for one of Spartanburg's most unique bridal shower settings, where your family and friends can gather to give gifts and be merry before you walk down the aisle.

-What Sets Abney Hall Apart from Other Wedding Venues in Spartanburg?
+What Sets Abney Hall Apart from Other Wedding Venues near Spartanburg?

 You've already found the person you want to spend the rest of your life beside.
 The next step?
 Finding the perfect wedding venue for your ceremony, reception, and celebration of your lifelong commitment to one another.
 Remember, the backdrop for photos, dancing, eating, and all other activities will be at your wedding venue.
 That's why we work so hard to set Abney Hall apart from our competitors - so you and your guests can focus on love and living your new life while we work with your vendors and photographers to make your magic night a reality.

-Here are just a few reasons why guests choose Abney Hall as their wedding venue in Spartanburg, SC, along with some helpful tips from our experienced wedding venue staff:
+Here are just a few reasons why guests choose Abney Hall as their wedding venue near Spartanburg, SC, along with some helpful tips from our experienced wedding venue staff:

 Venue Size